kate-eisen/kate-eisen.github.io/01_about.markdown

 ______

-### My research program is motivated by my fascination with flowering plants.
+<h3> My research program is motivated by my fascination with flowering plants.</h3>

 The mutualism that occurs between plants and pollinators is an incredible evolutionary response to the challenges plants face as rooted, generally immobile organisms.
 I find it fascinating that, in order to have other organisms assist with their reproduction, plants have evolved a whole suite of traits to attract pollinators and insure efficient pollination, including pungent floral scents, intoxicating nectar rewards, bright petal colors, and wild floral shapes.